xrd/yume.js/README.md

 # Yume.js: make comics on your mobile device.

-Yume.js builds on top of the excellent [P5.js](https://p5js.org/libraries/) library and makes it easy to create shareable and hackable comics from your mobile device.
+Yume.js builds on top of the excellent [P5.js](https://p5js.org/libraries/) library and makes it easy to create shareable and hackable 3D (WebGL) comics from your mobile device.

 ## Getting started